Two Roosters Ice Cream: Founding

 Founder Jared Plummer was inspired to start an ice cream parlor from his childhood experience churning ice cream with his neighbors at his grandmother's house.
 Both sides of the house's doorway had black wooden roosters, which inspired the parlor's name.
 Plummer attended North Carolina State University, where he studied at the Poole College of Management.
 At college, he received a Bachelor of Science in accounting and business in 2005 and a Master of Accounting in 2007.
 After earning his Masters, Plummer worked as a public accountant for eight years before he rediscovered his passion for ice cream.
 In a 2021 Poole College interview, Plummer stated that working as an accountant helped him feel confident starting his own business.

 Beginning operations in March 2015, Plummer first used a turquoise and white travel trailer-turned-ice cream truck attached to a Ford F-100.
 Plummer drove the truck to festivals and outside breweries to promote the business but often remained parked outside The Cookery restaurant in Durham.
 The business grew in popularity by offering non-traditional flavors like grilled cheese and pizza, allowing Plummer to move the business in 2017 into its first brick and mortar location at the Greystone Village Shopping Center in North Raleigh.
 After the first location was opened, the ice cream truck catered for events like weddings around The Research Triangle.
 The parlor's first menu consisted of what Plummer considered the most popular flavors when operating the truck.

 Growth and expansion

 In 2018, the parlor opened a pop-up location on Person Street Plaza in downtown Raleigh, which became a permanent location after becoming locally popular.
 In 2020, the parlor opened its third location at the Golden Belt Campus in Durham.
-On July 6, 2021, the parlor opened its third location in Raleigh, and on August 12, 2023, it opened its fifth location in total, being the first in Wake Forest at The Factory off South Main Street.
+On July 6, 2021, the parlor opened its fourth location in Raleigh, and on August 12, 2023, it opened its fifth location in total, being the first in Wake Forest at The Factory off South Main Street.